The Slave Ship Review: Story, Cast, Rating & Final Verdict

 The total runtime of The Slave Ship is 70 minutes (1h 10m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 3.4/10, and global collection metrics, The Slave Ship stands as a challenging project for the creators.
-It remains an essential piece of the 2010 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 3.4/10, and global performance metrics, The Slave Ship is classified as a FLOP.
+It remains an essential part of the 2010 cinematic calendar.

 Frequently Asked Questions